TACC/Lmod/docs/source/370_jupyter_lmod.rst

 processes of Jupyter (including kernels) created after Lmod calls inherit the environment variables as defined by the set of loaded modules.

-In concrete terms, if a module modifies **$PYTHONPATH** and it is loaded after a Python kernel was spawned, the kernel will not be aware of the change.
+In concrete terms, kernels in use by active notebooks will not be aware of changes made to the environment (e.g. **$PATH**, **$PYTHONPATH**, **$LD_LIBRARY_PATH**) by modules loaded after they were spawned.
+Depending on the Jupyter version, a manual kernel restart or a complete kernel shutdown/start cycle is needed to make an active notebook aware of changes to the environment variables.

 Lmod environment variable configuration for jupyter-lmod
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~